-As an intermediate step between utilizing different CMOs for production of clinical trial material, depending on their availability at the required times, and establishing our own manufacturing facility, we have recently entered into an agreement with Valneva Sweden AB, or Valneva, a commercial vaccine manufacture, by which we gain exclusive access to a dedicated GMP facility including qualified workforce for the manufacture and testing of clinical trial material according to our specifications.
-We expect that through this agreement, the necessary capacity for manufacture of
+As an intermediate step between utilizing selected CMOs for production of clinical trial material, and establishing our own manufacturing facility, we have entered into an agreement with Valneva Sweden AB, or Valneva, a commercial vaccine manufacturer, by which we gain exclusive access to a dedicated GMP facility including qualified workforce for the manufacture and testing of clinical trial material according to our specifications.
+Valneva capacity significantly increase accessible capacity for HOOKIPA, de-risk clinical supply and accelerate time-to-clinic.